4waisenkinder/4waisenkinder.github.io/source/_posts/2013-09-21-getting-started-with-web-components-and-polymer-dot-js.markdown

 Another thing I noticed is, that you should always namespace your events triggered by your components.
 In my first implementation(which you see a few lines above) I defined the component to trigger a ```change``` event.
 That worked fine in Canary, but unfortunately in other browsers there are two events fired.
 One by the web component itself and on by the input field that is not hidden inside of the shadow DOM.
 I ended up with triggering an event called ```componentChange``` and that worked fine.

 Jap and that is it.
-You can check out the checkbox [here](http://stefanjudis.github.io/webComponents-tutorial/).
+You can check out the result [here](http://stefanjudis.github.io/webComponents-tutorial/) - check it out in Canaray, it's just awesome.

 I will continue playing around with this.
 My next goal is to achieve a new input element type like ```<input type="myFancyCheckbox">``` that I actually can use inside of my forms, but I have got no idea how this works yet.
+Addiontally implementing custom pseudo elements to make the components accessible and styleable from the outside seams to be a reasonable next step.

-So. thanks for reading. :)
+So, thanks for reading.
+Feedback is as always really welcome. ;)